-h) Incorrect annealing temperature or time Decrease annealing temperature in 2°C increments.
-Annealing time should be between 10 and 30 seconds.
-Difficulties in determining the optimal annealing temperature can be overcome in many cases by performing touchdown PCR (see Appendix C, page 27). i) Incorrect denaturing temperature or time Denaturation should take place at 98°C for 5-10 seconds.
-Ensure that the cycling program included the DNA polymerase activation step (30 seconds at 98°C) as described in the cycling protocols (page 11). j) Insufficient starting template Increase the template amount used. k) Primer design not optimal Review primer design (see Appendix B, page 20).
-Only use gene-specific primers. l) Amplifying long fragments Increase the concentration of template DNA. m) Reactions overlaid with mineral oil when using a thermal cycler with a heated lid When using a thermal cycler with a heated lid that is switched on, do not overlay the reactions with mineral oil, because this may decrease the yield of PCR products. n) Problems with the thermal cycler Check the power to the thermal cycler and that the thermal cycler has been programmed correctly. o) Enzyme concentrations too low When using UCP master mix, use 12.5 μI master mix per 25 μI reaction. p) Extension time too short Increase the extension time in increments of 10 seconds.
-Product is multibanded a) PCR annealing temperature is too low Increase annealing temperature in 2°C increments.
-Difficulties in determining the optimal annealing temperature can be overcome in many cases by performing touchdown PCR (see Appendix C, page 27). b) Primer concentration not optimal or primers degraded A primer concentration of 0.25 μ M is strongly recommended.
-However, if the desired results are not obtained using this concentration, repeat the PCR with different primer concentrations from 0.25-1.0 μ M in 0.1 μ M increments.
+i) Incorrect denaturing temperature or time Denaturation should take place at 95°C for 5-10 seconds.
+Ensure that the cycling program included the DNA Polymerase activation step (2 minutes at 95°C) as described in the cycling protocols (page 14).
+If amplifying PCR products longer than 1 kb, decrease denaturation temperature to 93°C and increase denaturation time to 15 seconds. j) Insufficient starting template Increase the template amount used. k) Primer design not optimal Review primer design (see Appendix B, page 20).
+Only use gene-specific primers. l) Amplifying long fragments Increase the concentration of template DNA. m) Reactions overlaid with mineral oil when using a thermal cycler with a heated lid When using a thermal cycler with a heated lid that is switched on, do not overlay the reactions with mineral oil as this may decrease the yield of PCR products. n) Problems with the thermal cycler Check the power to the thermal cycler and that the thermal cycler has been programmed correctly.
+0) Enzyme concentrations too low When using UCP Master Mix, use 5 μl Master Mix per 20 μl reaction. p) Extension time too short Increase the extension time in increments of 10 seconds.
+Pro oduct is multi-banded q) PCR annealing temperature is too low Increase annealing temperature in 2°C increments.
+Difficulties in determining the optimal annealing temperature can be overcome in many cases by performing touchdown PCR (see Appendix E, page 27). r) Primer concentration not optimal or primers degraded A primer concentration of 0.25 μ M is strongly recommended.
+However, if the desired results are not obtained using this concentration, repeat the PCR with different primer concentrations from 0.25-1.0 μ M in 0.1 μ M increments. s) Primer design not optimal Review primer design (see Appendix B, page 20).
+Use only target-specific primers. t) Contamination with genomic DNA Pretreat starting cDNA template with DNase I. Alternatively, use primers located at splice junctions of the target mRNA to avoid amplification from genomic DNA (see Appendix B, page 20).
+Pro oduct is smeared u) Too much starting template Check the concentration of the starting template (see Appendix A, page 20).
+If necessary, make new serial dilutions of template DNA from stock solutions.
+Repeat the PCR using the new dilutions. v) Carry-over contamination If negative controls (without template) show PCR products or smears, change all reagents.
+Use disposable pipette tips containing hydrophobic filters to minimize cross-contamination.
+Set up all reaction mixtures in an area separate from that used for DNA preparation or PCR product analysis. w) Too many cycles Reduce the number of cycles in increments of 3.